Stung by scandal, South Korea weighs up cost of curbing nuclear power

 "If the proportion of nuclear power is cut, other fuel-based power generation has to be raised.
 If we use LNG, the cost will definitely go up," said Hwang Woo-hyun, vice president of state-run utility Korea Electric Power Corp (KEPCO) (015760.KS).

-KEPCO owns Korea Hydro and Nuclear Power Co Ltd (KHNP), which operates the county's nuclear reactors, and also has a quarter stake in Korea Gas Corp (KOGAS) (036460.KS), the world's largest corporate buyer of LNG.
+KEPCO owns Korea Hydro and Nuclear Power Co Ltd, which operates the county's nuclear reactors, and also has a quarter stake in Korea Gas Corp (KOGAS) (036460.KS), the world's largest corporate buyer of LNG.

 The extra cost to Asia's fourth-largest economy of importing